 This story below broke me.

 It was exactly the sort of real-life hellish narrative I had in mind when I wrote the book I’m querying.
-My book– 21 CARAT GIRLS– is about a world where girls are bought, sold, hunted, used, disposed, and worse.
+My book– MONSTROUS DAUGHTERS– is about a world where girls are bought, sold, hunted, used, disposed, and worse.
 It’s grim place, but a place where girls are fighting back.
 My book’s a fantasy, so there’s magic, demons, legends and all the things I love in fantasy novels.
 But its root–its heart– is from real life.
 And as much as I don’t want my book to be lumped in with other misogynistic stories, I had to write it.

 It began with a tidbit from history about things that happened to women under Genghis Khan that I stumbled across while writing my Marco Polo book.
 As I wrote more, however, I also was thinking of child brides in Florida, Yemen, and all over the world.
 I was thinking of my own experiences with sexual harassment/assault and the experiences of almost all my friends.

 I finished 21CGS long before the current resurgance of the #metoo hashtag (it’s been around for nearly a decade and was started by Tarana Burke), but that didn’t mean I was unfamiliar with these narratives.
 I’m a woman.
 I have my stories.
 All the women I know have their stories.